Staff tool for longer bios. Single column of bios, with floated image to the left.

 Certified Veterinary Technicians

 Joellyn grew up in La Grande, OR.
 She went to Eastern Oregon University and received her Bachelor’s in Agricultural Business Management through OSU.
 While there, she was on the Collegiate Polo Team all 4 years.
 After graduating, Joellyn spent a year in Kentucky working on a thoroughbred horse farm and working at Hagyard Equine Medical Institute.
 These experiences spurred her into pursuing a degree in Veterinary Technology through Yakima Valley Community College.
 Joellyn joined the OTVC family in 2011.
-In her off time, Joellyn and her husband enjoy white water rafting, hunting, horseback riding, and volunteering at their church, They have a beautiful energetic and talkative son Wyatt and are expecting a new baby in April 2020.
+In her off time, Joellyn and her husband enjoy white water rafting, hunting, horseback riding, and volunteering at their church, They have a beautiful energetic and talkative son Wyatt and welcomed a new baby boy in April 2020.

 Rebecca (Becky), grew up in Hermiston, OR.
 She moved to St. Louis after graduating High School and, after a lot of hard work, she graduated from Sanford Brown college as a Certified Veterinary Technician in 2016 where she was awarded “Most Valuable Tech Student”.
 After working in an emergency/surgical animal hospital in St. Louis, Becky moved back home to Hermiston where she became part of the Oregon Trail Veterinary Clinic family.
 She is passionate about educating clients regarding proper care and medicine through preventative medicine.
 She has 3 kids and a boyfriend that inspire her to do her best and work hard every day.
 Becky has dogs, cats, horses and really enjoys her goats.
 Becky loves spending time with her kids, hiking, snowshoeing, camping and pretty much anything outdoors.